Bus / Rail Integration

 Why?

 Passengers wishing to travel by public transport should be able to get to the station easily, without having to hire a taxi, be dropped off and / or picked up, or walk a long way from the nearest bus stop, possibly with heavy luggage or in bad weather.
 Integrating bus and train travel in this way will ease pressures on overloaded station car parks and generate more passengers for both bus and train companies.
-A direct bus from Northumberland locations to Newcastle station would assist those making long distance train journeys from towns and villages in Northumberland that don’t have easy access to a Northumberland station with a good intercity train service.
 Integrated ticketing would increase use of both bus and train particularly for passengers who can’t be sure if they will return at a time a suitable train is running.
 This is particular important given the paucity of local rail services in the evening.
 It would then be possible to travel to Newcastle by train and return by bus.

 How?